th0m45y3/tondev/4shopDebot/README.md

 # How to try DeBot

-All DeBots alreadt deployed to [net.ton.dev](http://net.ton.dev) and can be called through any DeBot browser that supports it.
+All DeBots already deployed to [net.ton.dev](http://net.ton.dev) and can be called through any DeBot browser that supports it.

 To try it out in TON Surf, go to https://beta.ton.surf/ or https://web.ton.surf/: